radovluk/Smart-Contract-Exercise/09-Vulnerabilities-Detection/task/task-code/README.md

 Note: In the literature, you'll often encounter confusion between different terms.
 To be precise, the method described above is called stateless fuzz testing.
 While we run the function multiple times with different inputs, each run uses a fresh contract instance.

+[Image: Stateless Fuzz Testing Flow]

 ### Task 3: Write Stateless Fuzz Tests for PiggyBank

 In the file `test/PiggyBankStatelessFuzzTest.t.sol`, complete the missing fuzz tests for the PiggyBank contract.
 Find the functions marked with `TODO` comments and implement them according to the instructions in the code.
 The file contains four completed fuzz tests and four unimplemented ones that you need to complete.
 Run the tests using the following command:

 ```bash
 $ forge test --mp test/PiggyBankStatelessFuzzTest.t.sol -v